con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 With insight into aggregated natures,[^130-1]
 Himself with fully pure five aggregates, (130)

-[^130-1]: A more literal translation may be, 'he who know the reality of the objects [subsumed in] the five aggregates'.
+[^130-1]: A more literal translation may be, 'he who knows the reality of the objects [subsumed in] the five aggregates'.

 > sarvaniryāṇakoṭisthaḥ sarvaniryāṇakovidaḥ |